Supplementary consultation is now open and will run from 17 July to 14 August 2018.

 |2021 (planned)||Start on site|

-You may well have followed earlier versions of this scheme.
+If you are following the progress of the scheme, you may well have followed earlier versions of this scheme.
 Some of these will have had different approaches and processes, or been governed by older legislation.
 Weâ€™ve put together a clear guide to the planning process weâ€™re following: this explains exactly what happens, when, and how you get can get involved.

 Why we need this scheme